 St. Vincent de Paul Society Sacramento Council

-In the spirit of love and justice, the Society of St. Vincent de Paul, Sacramento Council, through its districts and conferences throughout the Diocese of Sacramento, provides person-to-person services of time, talent, and resources to help our neighbors in need.
-Our organization provides direct assistance to the community's most vulnerable residents-those who live in poverty and those who are struggling to make ends meet.
+In the spirit of love and justice, the Society of St. Vincent de Paul, Sacramento Diocesan Council provides help to our neighbors in need through person-to-person service.
+Our organization, through a network of charity, provides help to those who live in poverty and struggle to make ends meet.
 No charity is foreign to the Society. #HelpUsHelpOthers

 The Home Visit is the cornerstone of our organization.
 This personal contact with the poor, suffering, lonely and neglected in their homes is the distinctive character of the Society of St. Vincent de Paul.
 Our home visits promote friendship with those we serve and enable our teams of volunteers to more fully understand the suffering of those we visit and to best assess their needs.
 We provide assistance to all persons requesting aid and no person is refused assistance based on ethnicity, cultural. origin, or religious affiliation.
 The aid we provide most often consists of direct financial assistance for rent, utilities, transportation, clothing, food, mattresses, frames and furniture as well as consultation, referral and intervention services.
 The Society conducts its work while maintaining confidentiality and dignity of those served.